I have now in my personal GitHub repo a way you can ask me questions related to the Quality Engineering subject.

 clause) to return an object that matches these criteria.

 We can apply different approaches to generate data.
-I didn’t mention (because I don’t use this approach right now) another one that is: generate data consuming and API.
+I didn’t mention (because I don’t use this approach right now) another one is: generating data consuming and API.

 If you have any questions, please feel free to comment on this post or send me a question.